Top 10 Best Motability Cars

 The Mini hatchback is about as iconic as you can get when it comes to choosing a car with serious style and street cred.

 Offering a relaxed, luxurious drive, the Mini really excels where many superminis fail.
-Boasting responsive steering, great balance and impressive body control, the Mini range also achieves between 38.7 and 47.9 miles to the gallon, leaving little to be desired.
+Boasting responsive steering, great balance and impressive body control, the Mini range also achieves between 38.7 and 47.9 miles to the gallon.

 Slightly more accurate handling would top the car off perfectly – that, and a bit more room in the rear.
 Oh, and a more spacious boot.
 Still, these points aren’t really deal-breakers unless you’re planning to drive a car packed with people or luggage regularly.